Prepay for Azure Database for MariaDB compute resources with reserved capacity

 - For Enterprise subscriptions, Add Reserved Instances must be enabled in the EA portal.
 Or, if that setting is disabled, you must be an EA Admin on the subscription.

-- For Cloud Solution Provider (CSP) program, only the admin agents or sales agents can purchase Azure Database for MySQL reserved capacity.
+- For Cloud Solution Provider (CSP) program, only the admin agents or sales agents can purchase Azure Database for MariaDB reserved capacity.

 The details on how enterprise customers and Pay-As-You-Go customers are charged for reservation purchases, see understand Azure reservation usage for your Enterprise enrollment and understand Azure reservation usage for your Pay-As-You-Go subscription.

-The size of reservation should be based on the total amount of compute used by the existing or soon-to-be-deployed server within a specific region and using the same performance tier and hardware generation.
+The size of reservation should be based on the total amount of compute used by the existing or soon-to-be-deployed databases instance within a specific region and using the same performance tier and hardware generation.

 - Sign in to the Azure portal.